MoiraMarques/projeto/Widgetizer-script-usage-guide.md

-This small bit of javascript can be added to the <header> of your template and then every video on the site (that Universal Subtitles supports) will have the subtitle tab attached below.
+This small bit of javascript can be added to the <header> of your template and then every YouTube or html5 video on the site will have the subtitle tab attached below.

 **To use it:** add the following code just above \</header\> in your CMS template.
 We also have a plugin that can do this automatically for wordpress sites.